wired87/firecode/README.md

 # extras:
-- main call altiems starts the cli. - user controlls the run of specific functinality based on its quwery input
+main call altiems starts the cli. - user controlls the run of specific functinality based on its quwery input

-- use clear oneliner comments before each fuction/method call and at the start of each method to intepret
+use clear oneliner comments before each fuction/method call and at the start of each method to intepret

-- use creative prints with emojicons
+use creative prints with emojicons

-- check avoid errors
-- include the entire setup to init and run ray
+include the entire setup to init and run ray

-- include a r.txt (requiremens)
-- proviede working ready2use code
-- define the entire codebase inside a single file
+define the entire codebase inside a single file

-- each worker must be deployed from
-- define a clear step by step workflow hat executes each possibel cli action wrapped isnide a testing def and if name amin call
+define a clear step by step workflow hat executes each possibel cli action wrapped isnide a testing def and if name amin call

-- include funcitnoality to load picked datatypes(fucntions & classes) for all defined workflows inisde a ray.remote
+include funcitnoality to load picked datatypes(fucntions & classes) for all defined workflows

-- define each defined workflow inside a ray.remote
-- use the coding schema of all available files to ensure harmony uniformness
-- include loop
+use the provided code as a start template: